The biggest little polygon with sides is the convex plane

 biggest little hexagon, and the

-table summarizes these results, showing the percentage that the given polygon is
+The following table summarizes these results, including the percentage that the given polygon is larger than the corresponding regular -gon.

 The biggest little polygon graphs on and 8 nodes are implemented in the Wolfram